JulianSchoenbaechler/stk-blender/NOTES.md

   - friction (not implemented, as the physical effects are very specific and hardly controllable)
   - gravity (not implemented, as the physical effects are very specific and hardly controllable)

+### Karts
+- Added possibility to export a single nitro-emitter (gets automatically duplicated in the background)

 Write without fear, and refactor without mercy!